Aishwarypatle/CRUD/README.md

 # CRUD
-A simple CRUD operation in MERN
+A simple CRUD operation in MERN :-

+Contains two files .